 Many people wonder how in a restaurant they are able to make them perfect crosshatch grill marks on the steak or on any other meat they serve.

 It is not as hard as most people think it is and I will try to explain it here as well as I can.
 Here is an explanation of how to get perfect crosshatch grill marks.
-Just to make sure I added 2 videos from Chefs who are showing it on the grill and maybe make it more clear than I do.
+Just to make sure I added a video from a Chef who is showing it on the grill and maybe make it more clear than I do.

 A steak comes most of the time with a nice price tag and therefore most people are scared that they will burn it and ruin a good steak.

 If you follow the tips in this article you will never have to worry about that anymore.